illumineawake/illumine-powbot/src/main/java/org/illumine/barb3tickfishing/README.md

 - Mostly 3Tick: prefers 3T with brief normal fishing windows
 - Sometimes 3Tick: short 3T windows with longer normal fishing windows
 - Never 3Tick: fishes normally only
+- Random: cycles randomly between all of the other modes